malrabeiah/CameraPredictsBeams/README.md

   .
   |- x
  ```
 where x = the size of the beam-forming codebook.
-The name of each sub-directory refers to the beam index in the codebook, and the contents of each sub-directory "j", for examples, are the images of those users served with the jth beam in the codebook.
+The name of each sub-directory refers to the beam index in the codebook, and the contents of sub-directory "j", for examples, are the images of those users served with the jth beam in the codebook.